How to set up your internet in a new home

 3. Contract terms

 Pay attention to the internet plan’s contract length and terms.
-Long-term agreements may prevent you from changing providers without a fee, whereas short-term contracts or monthly agreements may not.
+Long-term agreements may make it hard to change providers by charging early termination fees, whereas short-term contracts or monthly agreements offer flexibility.

 4. Internet speeds and bandwidth

-When setting up internet in your house, it’s essential to understand your needs.
-Most activities like online gaming, downloading large files and streaming videos require Gigabit internet speeds.
+It’s essential to understand your household’s needs as they determine what speeds are necessary.
+Bandwidth-intensive activities like online gaming, video conferencing, downloading large files and streaming 4K content may require Gigabit internet speeds.

 5. Type of connection

-Different types of internet connections impact the speed, reliability, and performance of the internet service.
+The type of internet connection you choose influences the speed, reliability and performance of your home network.
 Take a look at some of the most popular internet connections below.

 The ISP you choose should be able to provide immediate and effective customer support 24/7 if your internet connection is disrupted.
-They should also include self-help resources, such as online tutorials and FAQs, to help you resolve common issues without contacting them directly.
+They should also include self-help resources, such as online tutorials, a mobile app for account management and FAQs to help you resolve common issues without contacting them directly.

 7. Equipment